 I’m really excited to see where this art form takes Mr. Gentry and so happy that I was able to sit down and pick his brain a little bit about his work.
 Make sure you go show his music some love and support!

-You can stay up to date with Jay Gent through the links below:
+his explanation You can stay up to date with Jay Gent through the links below: